Intrinsically Correct Algorithms and Recursive Coalgebras: Introduction

 \paragraph*{Coalgebraic Termination Analysis} On top of supporting proofs of intrinsic correctness, our theory of well-founded functors gives rise to a general coalgebraic account of proof methods for program termination.
 Terminating recursive programs admit a neat categorical abstraction in the form of \emph{well-founded coalgebras}, which are closely related to recursive coalgebras.
 We demonstrate that termination analysis techniques based on ranking functions~\cite{cookPodelskiRybalchenko}, including advanced techniques such as disjunctive well-foundedness~\cite{pr04}, emerge at the level of well-founded coalgebras in the category of sets, and in part even extend to abstract categories.

 \paragraph*{Formalization} Our intrinsic recursivity theorem for well-founded functors and a selection of case studies have been implemented in the proof assistant Cubical Agda.
-Besides providing a formal verification of the corresponding results, the implementation highlights how the coalgebraic framework developed in our paper yields a convenient and systematic foundation for the design of formalized correctness proofs, which is potentially applicable to a wide variety of algorithms.
-Our formalization is available in the ancillary files on arxive and on:
+Besides providing a formal verification of the corresponding results, the implementation highlights how the coalgebraic framework developed in our paper yields a convenient and systematic foundation for the design of formalized correctness proofs.
+Our formalization is available on:

 Individual formalized notions and results in the paper are marked by an icon \href{\onlineHtmlURL index.html}{\usebox{\logoagdabox}} that is a link to the respective file and identifier in the above linked web page.
-Additionally, there is an explicit index of formalized results in \autoref{agdarefsection}.
+Additionally, there is an explicit index of formalized results in \autoref{agdarefsection}\footnote{Available in the supplementary material to this paper.}.
+We have focused the formalization of results to the ones relevant for the development of intrinsically correct algorithms.
+In \autoref{sec:well-founded-functors} those are the results related to \emph{recursivity} of coalgebras.
+The corresponding results on \emph{well-founded coalgebras} are not formalized, because they are only used for set-theoretic arguments on paper and not used in the implemented algorithms.
+In \autoref{sec:well-founded-coreflection} the formalization is of the results specialized to the category of sets as modeled by Agda types -- the rationale for this is laid out in \autoref{sec:library-design}.
+Of the case studies, the algorithmic ones have been machine-checked.
+These are the running Quicksort example as well as the GCD and CYK in \autoref{sec:case-studies}.